 You have probably heard about HTML5 on other websites or from friends.
 It is the fifth major revision of the HTML markup language, the code used for website building.
 It is rapidly replacing HTML 4.01 standards as the code of choice for web development.
 Web templates may be built in HTML 4.01 or in HTML5 as well as other older revisions of HTML.
 For more details about HTML see the HTML Web Templates Definitions Page.

 HTML 4.01 will always work and be viewable in modern web browser software.
 In the case of HTML5, if a website is built exclusively using only HTML5 code, if the designer did not take older browser software into account, in some cases it may make the website unviewable in these older browsers that are still in use.
 Browsers that do not fully support HTML5 will be unable to properly render a website built exclusively using the new code (see "HTML5 Penetration" below on this page).
 HTML 4.01 code is tried and true.
 HTML5 is new.
 As with all updates there are always some bugs to work out.
 HTML5 is the preferred choice for any new website project.

-"All our HTML5 web templates are all built to be backward compatible for viewing in older web browsers."
+"All our web templates are all built to be backward compatible for optimum viewing in older web browsers."

 See also jquery.com and also jQuery at Wikipedia

 HTML5 & Ease of UseIt is a common misconception that HTML5 is easier to work with than previous versions of HTML.
 WHATWG did make new tags for the specification, and did make some tags a bit shorter.
 I like HTML5.
-However, in essence HTML5 is really the same type of code as the last HTML revision of HTML 4.01.
+However, in essence HTML5 is really the same type of code as was used in the last revision of HTML, 4.01.
 HTML5 does not offer easier webpage code editing, creation or implementation.
-Animation, video and audio, which was originally the big selling point for the markup, ended up creating more work for webmasters than the previous HTML revision offered (See "Audio/Video Issues" above).
+Easier animation, video and audio, which was originally the big selling point for the markup, ended up creating more work for webmasters than the previous HTML revision offered (See "Audio/Video Issues" above).